lvgl/lv_port_stm32h7b3i_disco/README.md

 ## Benchmark Results

-The benchmark demo firmware found in LVGL's demos was used to benchmark the performance of the STM32H7B3I-DK.
+The benchmark demo firmware found in LVGL's demos was used to benchmark performance.

 | Rendering method | simple | dma2d |
 | :---             |  :---: | :---: |